-HOPWA is a homeless prevention program for low income individuals who are HIV positive or have AIDS, and their families, through assistance with rent, mortgage, and utility payments.
+HOPWA is a homeless prevention program for low income clients who are HIV positive or AIDS, and their families or significant others as out lined in 24 CFR 500-700, primarily through assistance with rent, mortgage, and utility payments assistance.
 In addition, the HOPWA program addresses the special needs of persons who are not homeless by providing counseling and supportive services including health, mental health, drug and alcohol abuse counseling and treatment, day care, nutritional services, intensive care, and assistance in gaining access to other local, state, and federal benefits and services.
 HOPWA also provides assistance with permanent housing placement.